Claim for Benefits Under the Defense Base Act Denied

 Carnival had trusted in the Rolls-Royce brand and its claim that the Mermaid pod was a “proven, well-tested product.”
 This highly contentious case took nearly three weeks to try.
 Fowler and Black each took two hours for their closing arguments.

 Antonio J. Rodriguez said, “We are very pleased with the jury and their decision.
 This was an important case for Carnival, and it was made possible by the firm personnel from multiple offices functioning as one team.”
-Mary I. Hoelle, Frank C. Quesada, and Michael A. Rosen, from the firm’s Miami office, acted as trial attorneys in support of the firm’s counsel from New Orleans, Messrs.
+Michael A. Rosen, from the firm’s Miami office, acted as trial attorney in support of the firm’s counsel from New Orleans, Messrs.
 Fowler and Rodriguez.
 The legal support team also included attorneys A.T.
-Chenault, Michael Harowski, Cristi Fowler Chauvin, Sara E. T. Weber, and Thomas Oppenheimer.
+Chenault, Michael Harowski, and Cristi Fowler Chauvin.

 Flint Wins for Ensco Offshore Company

 It was ten days before Christmas and trial attorney Delos “Dee” Flint and associate Jacob Gardner sat in Federal Court waiting for a verdict.
 At 6:00 p.m., a jury of three wise men and four equally wise women re-entered the courtroom and returned a defense verdict in favor of Ensco Offshore Company, sending a plaintiff seeking $3 Million home to Pensacola, Florida empty-handed.